 Registration of party name

 The party name is the name that the party concerned wishes to be printed on its ballot papers.
+The party name can also include a symbol.

 A party is not forced to register its party name in order to stand for election; instead they may order ballot papers with no registered party name on them.